Aerosol effective radius (column/profile)

-3) Level 2C: Georeferenced Radiance Data for given geo physical parameter.
+3) Level 2C: Georeferenced Radiance Data for given geophysical parameters.
 Geo physical parameters: Chlorophyll, Aerosol Depth, Different Attenuation, Total Suspended Sediments.

-- OCM-2 (Ocean Color Monitor-2), a multispectral (eight bands in visible and near infrared) electrooptical payload operating in two modes:
+- OCM-2 (Ocean Color Monitor-2), a multispectral (eight bands in the visible and near-infrared) electro-optical payload operating in two modes:

 2) GAC (Global Area Coverage) with a GSD of 1 km.
-In GAC mode, the data is received only in SSR mode with full globe coverage in 8 days.
+In GAC mode, the data is received only in SSR mode with full global coverage in 8 days.